Terms & Conditions

 - The first priority is the genuine reuse of material by finding it a new home, notwithstanding the fact that there will be a small percentage of materials that may only be fit for recycling.
 Where this happens it is important that you have the ability to capture this information as it will form part of our general reporting.
 It will also assist our quality assurance programme which will be looking at the type of material being collected for reuse.

 - Most of the materials should be made available for the Auckland community to access through your service or initiative.
-Where there is an ability to support outlets outside of Auckland, you must record and report the percentage sent outside Auckland to CRN.
+Where there is an ability to support outlets outside of Auckland, you must record and report the percentage sent outside Auckland to Zero Waste Network.
 While there is provision to redistribute materials outside of Auckland, we do need to demonstrate that the majority of the materials directly benefit Auckland services and initiatives.

 - The disposal of any residual material (material that can’t be reused or recycled) must be managed to best industry practice and in line with the resource recovery values; either to an approved waste transfer station or a licensed waste collector.

 - It is our intention is to make reusable materials available to Auckland charities, community enterprises, businesses and other initiatives.
 We will do our best to ensure materials are in the best condition they can be, bearing in mind their origin.